apollographql/rover/docs/source/configuring.md

 #### Example `jq` script

-You can combine the `--output json` flag with the [`jq`](https://stedolan.github.io/jq/) command line tool to create powerful custom workflows.
-For example, [this gist](https://gist.github.com/EverlastingBugstopper/d6aa0d9a49bcf39f2df53e1cfb9bb88a) demonstrates converting output from `rover {sub}graph check my-graph --output json` to Markdown.
+You can combine the `--format json` flag with the [`jq`](https://stedolan.github.io/jq/) command line tool to create powerful custom workflows.
+For example, [this gist](https://gist.github.com/EverlastingBugstopper/d6aa0d9a49bcf39f2df53e1cfb9bb88a) demonstrates converting output from `rover {sub}graph check my-graph --format json` to Markdown.

+## `--output` option

+The `--output` option allows you to specify the format and destination of the command's output.
+It has three options:

+### `--output plain` (default)

+This option is the default behavior of the command.
+It prints the main output of its commands to `stdout` in plaintext.
+It also prints a descriptor for that output to `stderr` if it thinks it's being operated by a human (it checks whether the terminal is TTY).
+This option is equivalent to `--format plain`.

+### `--output json`

+This option will output the command result to `stdout` in JSON format.
+This output format is similar to `--format json`, with a minimal structure, including `json_version`, `data`, and `error`.

+### `--output <file-name>`

+This option allows you to specify a file name as an argument.
+It will save the command output to the specified file in plaintext format.

+Please note that if the file already exists, it will be overwritten.

+Note: The `--output` option has been deprecated in favor of `--format`, but it can still be used, however, it will be removed in a future release.
+The `--format` option offers the same functionality as `--output`, but it aligns with industry conventions and is easier to understand.

 ## Setting config storage location